 A little silver lining to this dark cloud is U.S. immigration regulation 8 C.F.R. § 214.2(h)(4)(iii)(E), which requires H-1B employers to pay the reasonable costs of transporting H-1B workers back to their last country of residence abroad upon termination of their employment.

-The employer is not, however, required to pay the transportation costs of H-4 dependents, namely any spouse and children who came to the U.S. with you.
+The employer is not, however, required to pay the transportation costs of H-4 dependents, namely any spouse and children who came to the United States with you.

 Even if your employer was forced to let you go for reasons that had nothing to do with your work performance, your employer is legally obligated to inform USCIS that you are no longer working there.

 At that point, USCIS will revoke your H-1B petition approval.
 If you're still in the U.S. and have not arranged for another H-1B employer or immigration status, you could become unlawfully present.
 If you accrue more than 180 days of unlawful presence in the U.S. but less than 365 days, you will be barred from reentering the U.S. for three years.
 If you accrue more than 365 days of unlawful presence, you will be barred from reentering the U.S. for ten years.

 There are multiple ways to remain in lawful status after you lose your job.
 If you are losing your job for reasons not due to your work performance, it is likely that your employer will inform you as far in advance as possible.
 After receiving such notice, you should immediately begin looking for a new opportunity.

 If you find an employer willing to sponsor you for H-1B status, that employer can file an I-129 petition on your behalf, and you can actually begin working for that employer even before USCIS approves the petition.